NewPZP/mybooklet/01 英语学习/02 雅思口语库/00 雅思真题/01 Work.md

 ## 8. Who helps you most at work?

 1. My manager is my greatest support at work.
-They provide clear direction, constructive feedback, and ensure I have the resources I need.
-Their leadership helps me navigate complex projects and stay motivated.
+They<b><u> provide clear direction</u></b>, <b><u>constructive feedback</u></b>, and ensure I have the resources I need.
+Their leadership <b><u>helps me navigate complex projects</u></b> and stay motivated.
 2. My team members are incredibly supportive.
-We collaborate closely, share knowledge, and help each other troubleshoot problems.
+We <b><u>collaborate closely, share knowledge, and help each other troubleshoot problems</u></b>.
 Their expertise and teamwork make even the toughest projects manageable.
 3. Our technical lead is a key mentor for me.
-They offer guidance on complex technical issues and help me improve my coding skills.
-Their experience and advice are invaluable in my professional growth.
+They <b><u>offer guidance on complex technical issues </u></b>and help me improve my coding skills.
+Their experience and advice <b><u>are invaluable in my professional growth.</u></b>
-4. The project management team plays a crucial role in my work.
+4. The project management team <b><u>plays a crucial role in my work</u></b>.
 They ensure that projects are well-organized, deadlines are clear, and resources are allocated effectively.
 Their coordination allows me to focus on coding and problem-solving.
-5. The IT support staff are essential in keeping everything running smoothly.
+5. The IT support staff <b><u>are essential in keeping everything running smoothly</u></b>.
 They handle technical issues, maintain our systems, and ensure we have the necessary tools and software.
 Their assistance allows me to work without interruption.